driessenslucas/researchproject/Thesis.md

 lof: true
 lof-own-page: True
 abstract: |
-  In this research project, I delve into the fascinating realm of artificial intelligence, specifically focusing on reinforcement learning (RL) and its application in real-world scenarios.
-The crux of my investigation revolves around the challenging question: 'Is it possible to transfer a trained RL agent from a simulation to the real world?'
-This inquiry is particularly examined in the context of maze navigation.
+  In this research project, I delve into the fascinating realm of artificial intelligence, with a specific focus on reinforcement learning (RL) and its practical application in real-world scenarios.
+The central question driving my investigation is: “Is it possible to transfer a trained RL agent from a simulation to the real world?”
+This inquiry takes center stage as we explore the intricacies of maze navigation.

-  \noindent \newline This research is partitioned into sub-questions, which collectively aim to create a comprehensive understanding of the process.
-Firstly, I explore the various virtual environments available for training a virtual RF-car, seeking the most effective platform for my purposes.
-Secondly, I delve into identifying the most suitable reinforcement learning techniques for this specific application, considering factors like efficiency, adaptability, and real-world applicability.
-Lastly, the research seeks to bridge the gap between simulation and reality, investigating the practicality and challenges involved in this transition.
+  \noindent \newline This research is structured around several sub-questions, collectively aimed at creating a comprehensive understanding of the process.
+First, I explore various virtual environments suitable for training a virtual RC car, seeking the most effective platform for my purposes.
+Next, I delve into identifying the most suitable reinforcement learning techniques for this specific application, considering factors such as efficiency, adaptability, and real-world applicability.
+Finally, the research endeavors to bridge the gap between simulation and reality, investigating the practical challenges involved in this transition.

   \noindent \newline Through this study, I aspire to contribute significantly to the field of AI and robotics, offering insights and methodologies that could potentially advance the implementation of RL in real-world applications.
-The outcomes of this research could have far-reaching implications, not only in robotics but also in areas where simulation-based training is crucial.
+The outcomes of this research could have far-reaching implications, not only in robotics but also in areas where simulation-based training plays a crucial role.
 acknowledgements: |
-  This bachelor thesis, entitled "Exploring the Feasibility of Sim2Real Transfer in Reinforcement Learning," marks the culmination of my academic journey in New Media & Communication Technology at Howest, University of Applied Sciences.
-It investigates a pivotal question in the field of artificial intelligence: "Is it possible to transfer a trained RL-agent from a simulation to the real world?"
-This question emerges from my deep-seated curiosity about the intersection of virtual simulations and tangible applications, reflecting a broader challenge in AI to create adaptive, real-world systems from controlled simulations.
+  This bachelor thesis, titled “Exploring the Feasibility of Sim2Real Transfer in Reinforcement Learning,” marks the culmination of my academic journey in New Media & Communication Technology at Howest, University of Applied Sciences.
+The pivotal question at its core—“Is it possible to transfer a trained RL agent from a simulation to the real world?”—reflects my deep-seated curiosity about the intersection of virtual simulations and tangible applications.
+It also underscores a broader challenge in AI: creating adaptive, real-world systems from controlled simulations.

-  \noindent \newline My fascination with the concept of Sim2Real transfer originated during the 'Researchproject' module.
+  \noindent \newline My fascination with the concept of Sim2Real transfer originated during the ‘Researchproject’ module.
 Witnessing the potential of simulated environments to approximate complex real-world behaviors sparked my interest in exploring their practical applicability.
-I have structured this thesis to not only probe the theoretical foundations of Sim2Real transfer but to also experimentally test its viability through a series of innovative applications.
+In structuring this thesis, I not only probe the theoretical foundations of Sim2Real transfer but also experimentally test its viability through a series of innovative applications.
 These experiments aim to refine the methods of Sim2Real transfer, enhancing their effectiveness and reliability.

-  \noindent \newline The research methodology adopted for this thesis involves a combination of qualitative analyses and quantitative experiments.
+  \noindent \newline The research methodology adopted for this thesis combines qualitative analyses with quantitative experiments.
 Theoretical studies provide a comprehensive background, setting the stage for empirical tests conducted in controlled environments.
 By systematically assessing the performance of RL agents in various scenarios, the research seeks to identify optimal strategies for effective Sim2Real transitions.

   \noindent \newline I extend heartfelt thanks to my coach and supervisor, Gevaert Wouter, for his invaluable guidance and insights throughout this research.
 His expertise and mentorship have been fundamental to my scholarly and personal growth.
 Gratitude is also due to Amaury Van Naemen for his technical support with 3D printing components crucial for my experiments.
 His assistance was pivotal in navigating the practical challenges of my research.

   \noindent \newline Additional appreciation goes to the faculty and staff at Howest, whose commitment to fostering an innovative educational environment has profoundly influenced my development.
-Their support has been instrumental in my pursuit of technology and innovation.
+Their unwavering support has been instrumental in my pursuit of technology and innovation.

   \noindent \newline Lucas Driessens
   \noindent \newline 01-06-2024